- Cozy Restaurants

 Petworth is known for its community events.
 Held in early summer, Celebrate Petworth is an annual event anchored around art, music, food, healthy living and family.
 You’ll want to visit the festival’s Arts Zone, featuring local arts vendors, clothing boutiques, live muralists and performance artists.
 Little ones will love the Kids Zone, which includes crafts, a puppet theater and storytime.

 The Petworth Jazz Project is a free music series held in Petworth Park at 8th and Taylor Streets from May through September.
 Past performers include Kris Funn, Herb Scott and Akua Allrich.
-Jazz aficionados can keep up with the schedule here.

 Have an interest in arts and crafts?
 Petworth’s Upshur Street Handmade Art & Craft Fair is an annual event held each December featuring vendors, sponsors, performers, shoppers, entertainers and local businesses who crowd the sidewalks for a fun neighborhood celebration.

 Home cooks will want to visit The Petworth Community Market, a weekly farmers' market held on Saturdays from May through November.
 The market features produce, prepared food and local vendors such as Sweet Crimes, Panorama Bakery and Harrar Coffee & Roastery.
 The market also hosts performances by musicians and artists, as well as chefs who put together cooking demonstrations.

 Exploring the neighborhood’s restaurant scene is also a must.
 Himitsu, the no reservations, quaint 24-seat restaurant inhabiting the Upshur strip, delivers on what first-time restaurateurs Kevin Tien and Carlie Steiner call “New Japanese.”
 And check to see who's popping by EatsPlace, a food incubator and pop-up concept featuring a rotating lineup of chefs.